 Fairmount Park is a sprawling urban oasis that offers a refreshing escape from the hustle and bustle of the city.
 Spanning over 2,000 acres, it is one of the largest urban parks in the United States.

 The park is characterised by its expansive green spaces, rolling hills, and picturesque trails, making it a haven for outdoor enthusiasts.
-Visitors can engage in a variety of recreational activities, such as hiking, biking, and picnicking.
+Visitors can engage in various recreational activities like hiking, biking, and picnicking.

 Fairmount Park is also home to several historic mansions and gardens, adding a touch of elegance and beauty to the natural landscape.
-These stately homes and meticulously landscaped gardens provide a glimpse into Philadelphia’s rich history and architectural heritage.
+These stately homes and meticulously landscaped gardens glimpse Philadelphia’s rich history and architectural heritage.

 Spruce Street Harbor Park